angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 it can be used as any other cantrip, but it has unique applications to Doomsday piles by allowing you to swap cards in hand for cards in the pile.

-In the basics we alluded to the use of Brainstorm as being a special case when discussing the use of cantrips to dig into our Doomsday piles.
+In the core concepts we alluded to the use of Brainstorm as being a special case when discussing the use of cantrips to dig into our Doomsday piles.
 More than just a cantrip to start consuming your piles, Brainstorm can enable you to access three cards at once from said pile unlike other options from your suite of cantrips.
 This, combined with what could be otherwise _dead_ cards from hand can turn a resource-light turn into a winning one.

 Brainstorm piles allow you to win with very limited initial mana resources.
-For example; if you are constrained on mana against :card[Wasteland] or opposing :card[Rishadan Port] activations you can still combo out with only a Brainstorm post-Doomsday as long as you have at least one extra card in hand to put back.
+For example, if you are constrained on mana against :card[Wasteland] or opposing :card[Rishadan Port] activations you can still combo out with only a Brainstorm post-Doomsday as long as you have at least one extra card in hand to put back.
 Sometimes it can be difficult to identify when you have access to a Brainstorm